River of Dreams

-The mighty Unuk River, Junak in Tlingit or ‘To Dream’, located near the communities of Ketchikan, Saxman, and Metlakatla, is home to all five species of wild Pacific salmon and a rich Eulachon run.
+The mighty Unuk River, or Junak in Tlingit which means “To Dream,” is home to all five species of wild Pacific salmon and a rich Eulachon run.
 It was once known for having the largest Chinook (King) salmon run in Southeast Alaska.
 It is a significant producer for local communities and Tribes that rely on the river for traditional and cultural practices and food sovereignty.

 As stressors in the ocean ecosystem increase, such as plastic pollution and acidification, river habitats like the Unuk | Junak become even more critical to the survival of salmon.